Flea Frustrations

-The veterinarian-recommended flea control you have given your pet is effective in killing the fleas that land on your pets.
-But what do you do if you still see fleas?
+The veterinarian-recommended flea control you have given your pet is effective in killing the fleas that jump onto your pets.

-Bathing your pets will help your pet be more comfortable, but avoid bathing more than every 2-3 weeks to prevent possible skin irritation and prematurely breaking down the water-resistant topical flea treatments.
+Bathing will help your pet be more comfortable, but avoid bathing more than every 2-3 weeks to prevent skin dryness and prematurely breaking down water-resistant topical flea treatments.

-Frequently vacuum carpets, rugs, and fabric furniture to keep removing the eggs that are laid until all hatching fleas are eliminated from the environment.
-Maintain preventive.
+Wash bedding (blankets, pillows, etc) that your pet lays on.
+Frequently vacuum carpets, rugs, and fabric furniture to keep removing some eggs until all hatching fleas are eliminated.

 Address